Why Organic Cotton: Exploring Regular Cotton Vs Organic Cotton

 It comes down to not just a farmer’s health, but their livelihoods, too.

-Sustainable agriculture has been associated with ethical lending and microfinance opportunities that allows organic cotton farmers to escape the debt cycle brought on by needing to buy new seeds and chemicals every year.
+Sustainable agriculture has been associated with ethical lending and microfinance opportunities that allow organic farmers to escape the debt cycle brought on by needing to buy new seeds and chemicals every year.

-Additionally, traditional techniques are more likely to be supported with organic cotton, as are locally-sourced biological inputs and seed varieties.
-This keeps the skills and knowledge transfer local, which allows farming families to pass down indigenous knowledge that is essential for resilience against climate change.
+Additionally, traditional techniques are more likely to be supported with organic cotton, as are locally-sourced biological inputs and natural seeds.
+This keeps the skills and knowledge transfer local, allowing farming families to pass down indigenous knowledge that is essential for resilience against climate change.

 Why Organic Cotton is More Expensive

-As with most things of higher quality and ethical merit, you’ll likely see a higher price tag when comparing organic cotton undies to those made with conventional cotton (or a polyester-cotton blend).
+As with most things of higher quality and ethical merit, you’ll likely see a higher price tag when comparing things like organic undies with those made with regular cotton (or a polyester-cotton blend).

-Organic cotton is more expensive because it takes more time and more hands-on labor.
-Instead of spraying chemicals x, y, and z over everything (including waterways, neighboring houses, etc.), it requires careful planning (and perhaps manual weeding).
+Organically-grown cotton is more expensive because it takes more time and more hands-on labor.
+Instead of spraying chemicals x, y, and z over everything (including waterways, neighboring property, etc.), organic farming techniques require careful planning (and perhaps manual weeding).

-It’s worth it for you as well, however, since the benefits of wearing organic cotton are greater than those of conventional cotton.
-While both light and breathable, organic cotton is softer and more durable (so your dollar lasts longer).
+It’s also worth it for you since the benefits of wearing organic cotton are greater than those of conventional cotton.
+As a more durable fiber, your dollar lasts longer, too.

-It’s also better for sensitive skin (or all skin, really) since there aren’t any toxins embedded in the fibers.
+You betcha.
+It’s especially better for sensitive skin since there aren’t any toxins embedded in the fibers.